 Approximately 2.35 million Americans are injured in automobile accidents every year, and over 37,000 are killed.
 There are varying estimates on what percentage of accidents are caused by distracted driving.

-If you’ve been injured by a distracted driver, contact the Cary texting and driving accident lawyers at The Doyle Law Offices today.
+If you’ve been injured by a distracted driver, contact the texting and driving accident lawyers at The Doyle Law Offices today.

 The National Highway Traffic Safety Administration estimates that about 17% of injury accidents are caused by driver distraction.
 That includes all kinds of distractions, not just cell phone use and texting.